Cliff's Amusement Park

-Cliff's Amusement Park (previously known as Uncle Cliff's Amusement Park prior to 1991) is a combination amusement park and water park in Albuquerque, New Mexico, United States.
-It opened in 1959 by Cliff and Zella Hammond.
-It features 24 rides for all ages, food, and carnival style games.
-It also features a water attraction, WaterMania!, which operates Memorial Day weekend through Labor Day weekend.
-It also has the only wooden-hybrid roller coaster in New Mexico, the final coaster designed by Custom Coasters International, called the New Mexico Rattler.
+Cliff's Amusement Park is an amusement and water park in Albuquerque, New Mexico.
+It opened in 1959 and was owned by Cliff and Zella Hammond.
+It features 25 rides, as well as food and games.
+The park is home to the only wooden roller coaster in the state of New Mexico and the final coaster designed by Custom Coasters International, The New Mexico Rattler.

-Early beginnings (1959–1962)
+History

-Cliff and Zella built a small kiddie park located at 7600 Lomas Blvd in 1959 and named it Uncle Cliff’s Kiddieland.
-After a few years at this location, the neighbors started a petition to have the park shut down.
-They relocated for a very short time to Little Beavertown in Tijeras Canyon outside Albuquerque.
+Husband and wife Cliff and Zella Hammond built a small children's amusement park in 1959 and named it Uncle Cliff’s Kiddieland.
+After a few years of operation at this location, neighbors of the park began a petition to have the park shut down.
+The park relocated for a short time to Little Beavertown in Tijeras Canyon outside Albuquerque.

-Evolution (1963 – present)

-In 1963, Cliff's relocated to its present location at 4800 Osuna Rd.
-NE.
-At that time it was on the very outskirts of Albuquerque.
-As bigger attractions were being built the company wanted to take the emphasis from the word "Kiddie" and dropped it and renamed the park Cliff's Amusement Park.
+In 1963, the park relocated to its present location in Albuquerque.
+Its name was changed to Uncle Cliff's Familyland.
+In 1974, the Hammond's daughter and her husband began to manage operations of the park.
+In the 1980s, the name was changed once again to Uncle Cliff's Amusement Park to reflect a pivot to amusement for all ages.
+In 2013, Cliff Hammond died.
+The park did not operate during 2020 due to the COVID-19 pandemic, but returned to operations the following year.